thecodeassassin/influxdb.com/content/docs/v0.9/concepts/glossary.md

 Once the number of unavailable **data nodes** equals or exceeds the **replication factor** some data may be unavailable for queries.

-Replication is used to ensure data availability in the event a **data node** or Nodes are unavailable.
+Replication is used to ensure data availability in the event a **data node** or nodes are unavailable.
 There are no query performance benefits from replication.

 The **replication factor** should be less than or equal to the number of **data nodes** in the **cluster**.